FreeKernelJS/generator-freekerneljs/README.md

 Supported platforms: Windows, iOS, Linux.
 Supported Browsers: designed to support the current versions of Chrome, Firefox, and Internet Explorer 10+.

+> **Important Note**:
+As of version 0.6.0 FreeKernelJS uses a workspace (rather than a single project folder) which is specified during the installation process, and provides different folders structure than what was provided so far.
+For further information please refer to the [Installation](https://github.com/FreeKernelJS/generator-freekerneljs/wiki/installation) page.

 # <a name="use"></a> When Should I Use FreeKernelJS?
 - [x] You are looking to learn the basics.
 - [x] You need a tool to kick start your Web project.